h2oai/residuals-vis/scatterplot-zoom/11/src/README.md

 This iteration

-+ coverts scatter.js to ES2015
-+ changes the transition to fade in detail points in place instead of shooting them out of the exemplar point
++ forks from 09 to break functions out into modules

 ---
 Original README.md